Shingles and Post Herpetic Neuralgia

 As a child, you may remember coping with chicken pox—an itchy rash consisting of blisters.
 Now you have those blisters again, but instead of itching, they are painful.
 What you are probably experiencing is an outbreak of shingles.

-Shingles is an infection caused by a reactivation of the varicella zoster virus, the same virus that causes chicken pox.
+Shingle is an infection caused by a reactivation of the varicella-zoster virus, the same virus that causes chicken pox.
 After the chicken pox blisters have healed, the virus lies dormant (inactive) in neurons (nerve cells) next to your spinal cord, sometimes for decades.
 When the virus becomes active again, it travels down the nerve fibers that extend to your skin, and a rash develops.
-The main difference between chicken pox and shingles is that shingles generally erupts in a belt-like pattern on one side of the body, rather than all over your body.
+The main difference between chicken pox and shingles is that shingles generally erupt in a belt-like pattern on one side of the body rather than all over your body.

-Many people are unaware that as this virus travels down the nerve fibers it can damage those nerves, sometimes permanently.
-And if the damage is severe enough, it can lead to post herpetic neuralgia (PHN), the leading cause of suicide in pain patients over 70 years old.
+Many people are unaware that as this virus travels down the nerve fibers, it can damage those nerves, sometimes permanently.
+If the damage is severe enough, it can lead to post-herpetic neuralgia (PHN), the leading cause of suicide in pain patients over 70 years old.

 One in five people with shingles will go on to develop PHN, but the risk increases as you age.
 For example, if you are age 50 or older, you have a more than 50 percent chance of developing PHN.
 If you are age 80 or older, you have an 80 percent chance of developing PHN.